BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## Software configuration

 Work in progress... <br/>
-BSFC prototyping was done using Armored Turtle teams [AFC-Klipper-Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On), and using it's [documentation](https://www.armoredturtle.xyz/docs/afc-klipper-add-on/index.html) to set things up. <br/>
+BSFC prototyping was done using [AFC-Klipper-Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On), and using it's [documentation](https://www.armoredturtle.xyz/docs/afc-klipper-add-on/index.html) to set things up. <br/>

 Compatibility with [Happy-Hare](https://github.com/moggieuk/Happy-Hare) has not yet been tested.